Edwin Montagu: Anti-Zionism

-Family
+Personal life & death

 World War I enlistment poster from Canada, with Jewish members of the British parliament, Montagu (extreme right).

 In 1912, Montagu accompanied the prime minister on holiday in Sicily.
 H. H. Asquith brought along his daughter Violet, and she in turn brought her friend Venetia Stanley, daughter of Edward Stanley, 4th Baron Stanley of Alderley.
 It appears that during this holiday, both men fell in love with Stanley.

 During the next three years Asquith wrote more and more frequently to her, even during Cabinet meetings.
 At the same time, Montagu was attempting to court her, unsuccessfully proposing marriage in 1913.
 She liked him but did not reciprocate his love.
 Also, Montagu had to marry within his Jewish faith to keep his inheritance.
 Although Stanley was from a freethinking family and was not a devout Anglican, conversion to Judaism seemed too great a barrier.
 However, Asquith's epistolary obsession with Venetia and his constant demands for advice apparently became overwhelming even for this intelligent and well-read woman, keenly interested in politics as she was.
 As a result, she finally accepted Montagu's proposal on 28 April 1915.
 She converted to Judaism, and the couple were wed on 26 July 1915.

 In 1923 a child was born, Judith Venetia Montagu.
 She grew up to befriend Princess Margaret during World War II and marry the American photographer Milton Gendel, with whom she created an artistic salon in Italy.
 They had one child, Anna Mathias (née Gendel), the god-daughter of Princess Margaret.

 Despite his wife's affairs, Montagu's marriage lasted until his death in 1924.
 The cause of his physical deterioration and death at the age of 45 was unknown, but was thought to be either blood poisoning or encephalitis.